Money Secret #4 – Delight Is In The Details

 It’s simple – pay attention.
 You spent money on it.
 You might as well squeeze out the value you deserve.

-The reason why a gratitude journal does more for happiness than winning the lottery is because it is a systematic strategy for increasing the amount that you savor – it forces you to pay more attention to the good.
+The reason why a gratitude journal does more for happiness than winning the lottery is that it is a systematic strategy for increasing the amount that you savor – it forces you to pay more attention to the good.

 Delight is in the details.